 My thesis was a quantitative and qualitative national study of management training among newspaper managing editors.
 Seeing the gaps in their training made me even more committed to finding the training I needed to elevate my skills.

-Right now, I consider myself a leader first, a strategist second, an innovator third and an editor fourth.
+Right now, I consider myself a leader first, a strategist second, an innovator third and a marketing exec fourth.
 But that is constantly changing as I adjust to meet the demands of different jobs, the needs of different employees and the digital landscape.

 I cannot wait to conquer the tomorrow’s challenge.